mawiramawira/Code-Katas/Code Kata 1 - Supermarket Pricing/Code Kata 1 - Supermarket Pricing.md

 PERSONAL SOLUTION

-[] Get a real catalog of pricing in a supermarket
+[X] Get a real catalog of pricing in a supermarket
     - Walmart is probably the biggest retailer in US so we could use a sample from one of their bigger stores(to get more variety in pricing)
+    - Got the black-friday-2019 ad from https://www.bradsdeals.com/black-friday/walmart

-    [] Check all the different ways things are priced and what could affect the pricing [] Group them according to how similar they seem [] Assign names to them and the kind of data involved
+[] Check all the different ways things are priced and what could affect the pricing
+    [] Group them according to how similar they seem [] Assign names to them and the kind of data involved

 [] Start thinking of a way to represent the prices
     [] What scheme will we use? based on complexity of pricing? type of product? ...?